solana-labs/solana/book/src/cluster/stake-delegation-and-rewards.md

 ### StakeInstruction::Authorize\(Pubkey, StakeAuthorize\)

 Updates the account with a new authorized staker or withdrawer, according to the StakeAuthorize parameter \(`Staker` or `Withdrawer`\).
 The transaction must be by signed by the Stakee account's current `authorized_staker` or `authorized_withdrawer`.
+Any stake lock-up must have expired, or the lock-up custodian must also sign the transaction.

 * `account[0]` - RW - The StakeState